Guitar Practice – A Practical Guide

-Now that you’ve got a solid practice plan in place, let’s talk about some tips that will help you maximize your learning effort each time you sit down to practice.
+Now that you’ve got a solid practice plan in place, let’s talk about some tips that will help you maximize your learning effort each time you sit down.

-These may seem generic, but they’re a HUGE help in terms of making your practice time effective.
+These may seem generic, but they’re a HUGE help in terms of making sure your time is effective.
 So don’t sleep on them!

 Do it Daily